ashikabi/faqs-js-fullstack/README.md

   * in express how does it work the function next();

   * What is HTTP verbs diff between put and patch?

+  * What is a JWT, how does it work?

 * ### OOP